eigerco/solana-spec/implementation-details.md

 * every 7500ms:
   * node sends a push requests containing the following data: `LegacyContactInfo`, `ContactInfo`, `NodeInstance`,
   * node refreshes its active set of nodes:
-    * list of valid (shred version matches or equals 0) and active (updated crds within 60 seconds from now) gossip nodes is collected
+    * list of valid (shred version matches or equals 0) and active (updated `crds` within 60 seconds from now) gossip nodes is collected
-    * for nodes which should be pinged (ones not pinged yet, or if cached pong is too old) * a list of ping requests is created
+    * for nodes which should be pinged (ones not pinged yet, or if cached pong is too old) a list of ping requests is created
     * from each gossip address only nodes with highest stake are kept in the list
-    * set of active nodes is rotated (*find out how!*)
+    * set of active nodes is rotated
     * pings are sent

 ### Sending data